Kelvin Grove Fig Trees and Air Raid Shelter: Description

 The Fig Trees are growing in three separate but linked locations within a length of one kilometre along Kelvin Grove Road, from the Normanby Fiveways to Prospect Terrace.
 They create an important sense of approach to the Brisbane central business district along Kelvin Grove, which is one of the city's major arterial roads.

-The Normanby grouping comprises five (5) mature Weeping Figs (Ficus benjamina) on a median strip between the inward and outbound lanes of Kelvin Grove Road.
+The Normanby grouping comprises five mature weeping figs (Ficus benjamina) on a median strip between the inward and outbound lanes of Kelvin Grove Road.
 Despite road widening and the new fly-over Inner City Bypass, the trees still dominate the local streetscape.
 A turning lane divides the group into two sections comprising two trees nearest the Normanby and another three to the north.

-At Marshall Park - a narrow island of parkland along the western side of Kelvin Grove Road, north of the Victoria Street intersection - seven (7) Hill's Fig Trees (Ficus microcarpa var. hillii) line the eastern side of the reserve bordering Kelvin Grove Road.
+At Marshall Park - a narrow island of parkland along the western side of Kelvin Grove Road, north of the Victoria Street intersection - seven Hill's fig trees (Ficus microcarpa var. hillii) line the eastern side of the reserve bordering Kelvin Grove Road.
 Prior to 1978, when the reserve was proclaimed, the trees on part of the Kelvin Grove Road reserve.
 Beneath these figs are grassed areas with playground equipment.
 The trees provide a barrier between the busy road and the residences to the west, as well as greatly enhancing the character and visual amenity of this area.

-The Prospect Terrace grouping comprises three (3) Weeping Figs (Ficus benjamina) on the road reserve at the corner of Prospect Terrace and Kelvin Grove Road.
+The Prospect Terrace grouping comprises three weeping figs (Ficus benjamina) on the road reserve at the corner of Prospect Terrace and Kelvin Grove Road.
 This triangular plot also hosts several other species including palms, and the air raid shelter, now used as a bus shelter.

 The shelter is a rectangular concrete structure comprising a heavy floor slab and a flat roof supported by four concrete piers.
 A fig tree branch has grown down onto, and then along, the top of the roof slab.
-It accommodates two freestanding seats, bolted to the floor, in each end bay.
+It accommodates two free-standing seats, bolted to the floor, in each end bay.
 Paving abuts the floor slab to the south and west.